subatomicglue/maggen/README.md

 * Calculator tools for how parameters relate to power generated:  (# windings, wire thickness, magnet dimensions / strength / number, speeds, force).
 * Document some methods of rotor attachment to axel: set-screw collar, etc.
-* 3D vis of the cell (or at least a side view), for air-gap design as a parameter input
+* 3D vis of the cell (or at least a side view), for thickness & air-gap design as a parameter input

 ## Resources for Learning